samwize/DaXcodeTemplates/README.md

 # Xcode Templates

-A repository of templates and code snippets to make development easier.
+A repository of templates to kickstart development.

 ## Setup